 Trattoria Pallota Assissi is another great place frequented by locals and tourists alike.
 It’s located just in front of the Temple of Minerva.
 While all the dishes are excellent, make sure to try the potato gnocchi, the rabbit alla cacciatora, or any pasta with the homemade mushroom sauce.

-Where to Stay in Assissi
+Where to Stay in Assisi

-Budget: Hotel Giotti Assisi is by far the most centrally located hotel in Assissi.
+Budget: Hotel Giotti Assisi is by far the most centrally located hotel in Assisi.
 It’s only a 5-minute walk from the Basilica of San Francesco d’Assisi.
 The rooms are basic, but have everything you need.
 You also get free breakfast, a great cafe/bar, and a spa with an indoor pool.

-Gubbio is another quaint small Medieval town in Umbria worth seeing.
+Gubbio is another quaint, small Medieval town in Umbria worth seeing.
 Though it’s not quite as picture-perfect or well-known as Assisi, it is worth visiting.

 Top Things to Do in Gubbio

 There are a lot of different things to do in Gubbio.
 Even though the historic center is relatively small, it’s worth taking time just to wander around.
 You’ll find a lot of beautiful buildings, doors, and scenery.

 Hike up to the Basilica of St. Ubaldo